livetrails/targetj/README.md

 19. **onVisibleChildrenChange**: Triggered when the count of visible children changes.
 20. **onDomEvent**: It accepts an array of targets and activates them when their associated object acquires a DOM element.
 21.

 ---

-## Features

-As a result of using targets, we can develop web sites or apps with the following features:

-- **No HTML required**: HTML tags are seldom necessary.
-- **No CSS required**: Most popular styles are incorporated directly into targets.
-- **No HTML nesting**: HTML nesting is seldom required in TargetJS.
-If it is required, nesting is done at runtime.
-Elements can be dynamically detached and incorporated into other elements, facilitating the easy reuse of components regardless of their location or attachment.
-It also opens the door for a new user experiences.
-- **Next-level animation**: Users can program objects to move at varying speeds, pause at certain intervals, and repeat sequences based on various conditions.
-It allows the creation of complicated animations.
-- **Control the flow of execution with time**: TargetJS simplifies the execution of various program segments at specific times, making it easy to sequence or parallelize numerous actions.
-- **Handle events effortlessly**: In TargetJS, events are triggered synchronously and are designed so that any component can detect when an event occurs.
-- **Easy to learn**: TargetJS simplifies development by employing the single concept of \'targets\' making it easy to learn.
-- **Handle 100,000s of items**: TargetJS efficiently manages large collections of objects on a single page.
-This is done by its data structure and optimization algorithm.
-It divides a long list into a tree structure, monitoring only the branches that are visible to the user at any given time.
-- **AI friendly**: With a unified concept of targets for all development, the ability to add and remove targets at runtime, and the capability to inspect various statuses of running objects, TargetJS is a strong candidate for AI-powered UI development.

----